-Sickness or Family Emergencies
+Sickness or Family Emergencies:

-Any absences must be approved by either the Program Director or the Division Chief through direct contact unless extraordinary events have taken place.
-If circumstances dictate that a fellow miss an on-call evening or weekend, it is not necessary that the fellow do extra call at another time or find others to cover.
-The Faculty scheduled for those dates will cover.
-If a substantial number of calls are missed, the Program Director may, at his/her discretion, ask that the fellow make these up to ensure an adequate educational experience and continuing clinical contact.
+Any absence must be approved by either the Program Director or the Division Chief through direct contact unless extraordinary events have taken place.
+If circumstances dictate that a fellow miss an on-call evening or weekend, it is not necessary that the fellow do extra call at another time or find other to cover.
+The faculty scheduled for those days will cover.
+If substantial number of call are missed, the Program Director may, at his/her discretion, ask the fellow to make the up to ensure adequate educational experience and continuing clinical contact.

-Dress Code
+Dress Code: